MBB Consulting: What’s Different About the Big 3 Firms

 Boston Consulting Group

 BCG was founded by Bruce Henderson in 1963 with a vision of being a pioneer in bold, new approaches to running a company and helping organizations become “ready to win.”
-Henderson always believed in breaking the status quo and that has become a part of the BCG DNA.
+Henderson always believed in breaking the status quo, and that has become a part of the BCG DNA.

 BCG is the forerunner of thought leadership in the consulting world.
 BCGers (as they call themselves) strive to break the status quo and are highly academically driven.
-BCG, like other consulting firms, have functional groups, but they also believe in tailoring solutions to the client’s unique requirements.
+BCG, like other top consulting firms, have functional groups, but they also believe in tailoring solutions to the client’s unique requirements.
 This leads to heavy brainstorming and requires thinking out of the box while crafting the recommendations.

 To drive the never-ending innovation, people at BCG take pride in staying up to date with the changes in public policy, financial markets, and disruptions in global business.
 It is common to see people having a healthy debate about current affairs and business, and pushing others to broaden their perceptual horizons.